George Armytage (grazier): Port Phillip District (1835–1862)

 In 1835, Port Phillip District (later called Victoria) commenced to attract settlers; and in 1836 his eldest son Thomas visited the district, and camped on the Werribee River.

-During 1836 an investigation into the murder of local indigenous people took place in regard to a Charles Franks who had been employed by George Armytage to secure selection of desired parcels of land.
-Franks was found to have been using lead as a poison.
-Franks stated that he was using lead to poison "Crows" which at the time was a slang term for Indigenous Australians and possibly a reference to Jim Crow.
+Squatter Charles Franks was employed by Armytage to secure land from Indigenous Australians.
+Franks, who used lead as a poison to kill Indigenous Australians, was later speared to death, alongside convict shepherd Thomas Flinders, by a member of the Wathaurung tribe while he was attempting to claim land in Geelong.
+A subsequent punitive expedition against local Aboriginals, the Mount Cottrell massacre, apparently served as "a warning to the natives not in the future to commit wanton excesses" against the British occupiers.

-In 1847 Mr. Armytage proceeded to Victoria, and settled upon his son George Armytage's station at Ingleby, where his eldest son had died of typhus fever on 12 September 1842.
+In 1847, Mr. Armytage proceeded to Victoria, and settled upon his son George Armytage's station at Ingleby, where his eldest son had died of typhus fever on 12 September 1842.
 In 1851, he settled at Geelong, and built "The Hermitage".

 Death

 Armytage died of erysipelas in 1862, his widow surviving him until 1873.